 Public Constituency Number of Governors seats to be elected

-Manchester 4 (four)
+Manchester 0 (zero)

-Trafford 1 (one)
+Trafford 0 (zero)

-Eastern Cheshire 1 (one)
+Eastern Cheshire 0 (zero)

-Rest of Greater Manchester 2 (two)
+Rest of Greater Manchester 1 (one)

-Rest of England & Wales 0 (zero)
+Rest of England & Wales 1 (one)

-Overall Total 8 (eight)
+Overall Total 2 (two)

-The maps on pages 11, 12 & 13 illustrate the Public Member Constituencies for Manchester, Trafford, Eastern Cheshire and the Rest of Greater Manchester areas.
+The map on pages 11 illustrates the Public Member Constituencies for the Rest of Greater Manchester areas.
 Areas that fall outside of these wards are captured in the Rest of England & Wales Public Constituency.